The Reverend Lisa Garvin

 Kaleb is a native of Montgomery, Alabama, and a graduate of Samford University and George W. Truett Theological Seminary.
 He worked for five years at Baylor University as a Residential Chaplain and as a Residence Hall Director providing pastoral care and building community through educational programming, spiritual formation opportunities and creative worship experiences.

 Sungman (Tyler) Kim, M. Ed.

-Sungman (Tyler) Kim, received his M.Ed in Higher Education Policy and Leadership in the Annette Caldwell Simmons School of Education and Human Development in the summer of 2018 and is excited to be able to continue to work in the lovely campus of SMU.
+Tyler, received his M.Ed in Higher Education Policy and Leadership from the Annette Caldwell Simmons School of Education and Human Development in the summer of 2018 and is excited to be able to continue to work in the lovely campus of SMU.
 As of Fall 2020, Tyler started his doctoral studies and is pursuing an Ed.D. in Higher Educaton and Leadership.

 Tyler grew up as a missionary kid living in the Philippines for over 18 years and went back to his home country South Korea to get his bachelors degree in political science from Sogang University.
 Personally, Tyler identifies as a, 'Third Culture Kid,' and is passionate about reaching out to other TCKs.
 Tyler also serves as the Staff Advisor for the Korean Student Association (KSA) at SMU.
 He has native fluency in Korean and a conversational knoweldge of Tagalog.